tamchow/FractalGenerator/README.md

 <p>
 Running:

-Parameter is optional, but if you have a slow PC and it is defaulted to a FullHD or 4K render, be ready to wait upto an hour or more for output.
+Parameters are optional in test builds, but not in the rlease version.
+If you have a slow PC and it is defaulted to a FullHD or 4K render, be ready to wait upto an hour or more for output.
 I have an Asus K55VM and on this configuration with CMD I get 30 mins.

 This runs substantially faster through Idea itself (9.5 mins for me), no idea why.
 I use IntelliJ Idea 15.